jmurrayufo/rl-test-two/README.md

 Second Rocket Lab Take Home Test

+# Service Design

+Making use of simply FastAPI features, combined with my existing influx helper lib, this service implements a very basic one file flow to and from the InfluxDB container.
+In most circumstances concince execution was favored over a more verbose object oriented approach, though the code can be broken into this approach trivially.
+This project makes no use of even the most basic security concerns, and will blindly accept valid data into the DB.

+Retreval of data is tightly coupled to InfluxDB approaches, and may be an area of easy improovement.
+As the instructions did not clearly state if the input format is to be respected to the output, minimal changes occur as data transits into and out of the service.

 # Execution Instructions

 1. Checkout git repo onto a server running a version of docker >= `20.10.23`.